WinzuDarkpaw/WConsoleUI/README.md

 # WConsoleUI
 Delivers helper functions for the (plain C) console.
 Such as creating borders.
-Mainly used for school consoel projects.
+Mainly used for school console projects.
 This Project is written in plain C and is only usable with Windows-based systems in plain C.

 # Functions and Usage